letstatt/stress/README.md

 Tests:
 -g file      Path to test generator
--t file      Path to file with tests
+-f file      Path to file with tests
+-d dir       Path to directory with tests
 -s seed      Start generator with a specific seed

 Limits: